SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_1_spa-academy-salesorder/spa-academy-salesorder.md

  ![Final Process](FinalProcess.png)

- This completes the process design with condition criteria that will decide what process flow is executed and whether there will be an auto-approval or a one-step approval route.
+ This completes the process design with condition criteria that will decide which process flow is executed and whether there will be an auto-approval or a one-step approval route.

- Now the business process is ready to integrate with SAP Build Apps.
+ Now the business process is ready to be integrated with SAP Build Apps.
+But before you should do a test run, in the next exercise.

-[def]: 8.4.png
+## Next Step
+Move on with the next exercise to [Run the Sales Order Business Process](exercises/1_Build_Process_Automation/1_2_spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md).